 Born and raised in a small town near Swansea, Dan has a huge passion for Wales and its wildlife.
-She is an experienced ornithologist having conducted surveys for Natural Resources Wales as well as volunteering and working with a number of Bird Observatories, across Wales, the UK and Europe.
-Dan has a travelled the world with her love for birds, with a particular soft spot for birding in Portugal.
+She is an experienced ornithologist having conducted surveys for Natural Resources Wales as well as being a Consultant Ecologist for a number of different ecology companies across the UK.
 She has a particular love for wildfowl and wader migration, spending many many hours on the coast watching species through the year.
-She began working for the Wildfowl and Wetlands Trust in both their Llanelli and Slimbridge centres working as a Learning Assistant and as an Aviculturist breeding some of the rarest wildfowl in the world.
+Her background is in wildlife education, having worked for the Wildfowl and Wetlands Trust in both their education and aviculture departments.
 Dan is qualified in Additional and Special Educational Needs teaching and has worked with SEN Groups and Schools.
-She is a consultant on a number of TV shows when not working in front of the camera as a presenter for S4C.
-She has also published a book on birds with DK Publishing, on top of touring Britain giving talks and live shows.
-Dan also holds a position on the Welsh Ornithological Society committee.
+She is a presenter for S4C and guest presenter on BBC Countryfile, she’s also an author with DK Books.

-Favourite creatures: Red-breasted Goose, Oystercatcher, Manx Shearwater, Pectoral Sandpiper
+Favourite creatures: Red-breasted Goose, Oystercatcher, Manx Shearwater, Harbour Porpoise

 Sam is an experienced ornithologist with a keen interest in vagrancy, rare birds and migration currently working as a bird news editor for BirdGuides.com and as a columnist for Birdwatch magazine.
 Born and raised in Nottinghamshire, Sam’s love for birds has taken him across the world.
 This includes pioneering birding trips to southern Algeria and Egypt, as well as a five-year university stint in Northumberland amidst the delights of coastal wildlife, terns, waders and rare migrants.
 Holding a committee position for Nottinghamshire Birdwatchers, Sam also writes features and gives talks on a freelance basis.
 Now based in the outskirts of Swansea, Sam’s passion for wildlife photography means he never goes anywhere without a camera!
 He has had photos published in several magazines and is highly passionate about the craft and sharing his knowledge with others.